-Neopets, Inc. offers consumers a virtual pet experience through a website located on the Neopets.com domain.
+Neopets, Inc. offers consumers a virtual pet experience through its website.
 In a class action filed in federal court [California Central District Court case no. 2:15-cv-08395] brought on behalf of a John Doe plaintiff, Neopets is accused of violating more or less every aspect of what is loosely known as the California Automatic Renewal Law.
-Under this law, a party automatically billing California citizens on a continuous basis must generally:
+Under this law, a party automatically billing California citizens must generally:

 - Present the automatic renewal offer terms in a clear and conspicuous manner before the consumer agrees to take the requested billable action and in visual proximity to the request for consent to the offer.

-- Charge the consumer’s payment resource only after first obtaining the consumer’s affirmative consent to the agreement containing the automatic renewal offer terms.
+- Charge the consumer’s payment resource only after first obtaining the consumer’s affirmative consent to the automatic renewal offer terms.

-- Fail to provide an acknowledgment that includes the automatic renewal or continuous service offer terms, cancellation policy, and information regarding how to cancel in a manner that is capable of being retained by the consumer.
+- Not fail to provide an acknowledgment that includes the automatic renewal or continuous service offer terms, cancellation policy, and information regarding how to cancel in a manner that is capable of being retained by the consumer.

-The plaintiffs in the current case allege Neopets, Inc. failed to comply with any of the three elements noted above.
+The plaintiffs allege Neopets.com failed to comply with any of the three requirements.
 If true, the company is facing a large settlement.
 The screenshots of the sign-up process for Neopets.com included in the complaint suggest the company may be in serious trouble and facing damages in the seven or eight-figure range.

-The Neopets, Inc., class action lawsuit should act as yet another warning shot across the bow of companies automatically billing consumers on a recurring basis.
-If you are taking this approach, the question is simple – are you complying with the California Automatic Renewal Law?
+The Neopets class action lawsuit should act as a warning shot across the bow of companies automatically billing consumers.
+Are you complying with the California Automatic Renewal Law?
 If not, your business faces exposure to millions in potential damages and attorney’s fees.

 Richard A. Chapo, Esq.